ZOR0-tech/coffee-ratings-analysis/README.md

 ✏️ 🚀 What I learned
 ⦁ Data cleaning and manipulation with pandas
 ⦁ Simple grouping and aggregation
-⦁ Basic data visualization with matplotlib
+⦁ Basic data visualization with matplotlibs

 ✏️ 📂 Files
 ⦁ coffee-ratings-analysis.ipynb – The complete Jupyter notebook